 I used the guide how to Install a Replica Active Directory Domain Controller in Windows Azure Virtual Networks but I think it missed a couple of steps, so let me share what else I had to do to make this work.
 The big thing that impacted me was that the instructions didn’t show me how to create the virtual machine in the virtual network I created in my first post.
 This is important.
-Creating a VM in your Windows Azure account does not give it access to your virtual network, which means your Windows Azure VMs cannot communicate with your on-premise VMs.
+Creating a VM in your Windows Azure account does not give it access to your virtual network, which means your Windows Azure VMs cannot communicate with your on-premises VMs.
 They must be created in the virtual network.

 I really like the instructions on how to Install a Replica Active Directory Domain Controller in Windows Azure Virtual Networks but again, I think it just missed a few items.
 Before Step 4 (Step 4: Install an additional domain controller in the CloudSite), please read my notes below on How to Install a VM in your Windows Azure Virtual Network.